Jeremy Pena Player Props: Astros vs. Braves

 Jeremy Pena At The Plate

-- Pena is batting .200 with six doubles, three home runs and four walks.
+- Pena is hitting .226 with six doubles, three home runs and four walks.

+- Pena has picked up a hit in 61.9% of his 21 games this season, with at least two hits in 23.8% of them.

-- Pena has had an RBI in seven games this year (35.0%), including four multi-RBI outings (20.0%).
-He has also driven in three or more of his team's runs in one contest.
+- Pena has driven home a run in seven games this season (33.3%), including more than one RBI in 19.0% of his games and producing three or more of his team's runs on one occasion..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.